Skip to main content

 This team focuses on assessing the structures that either support or impede faculty and staff as they work to help students navigate their path to graduation.
 Two key questions guide this work: (1) How do we recognize and address burnout?
 (2) How do we make visible and reward faculty/ staff student success efforts?

-Advising Council
+Advising Network

 COAS SERP Data Team

 This team provides COAS units with research support, with a focus on data access and data-informed decision-making.
-The Data Team will assess department data needs, lead equity-focused data walks, and model how data can be used to design targeted interventions and assess impact.
+The Data Team will assess department data needs, lead data walks, and model how data can be used to design targeted interventions and assess impact.

 COAS Student Leadership